Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Related Work

 \section{Related Work}

-RL methods that consider the environment as a black box, have different ways to learn a policy without the gradients of the dynamics, as shown in Table \ref{table: related_work}.
-Because of that, most of them do not incorporate any world priors that are otherwise contained in the simulator.
+\textbf{APG}.
+Most RL methods that consider the environment as a black box (shown in Table \ref{table: related_work}) do not incorporate any world priors otherwise contained in the simulator.
 Compared to them, the analytic policy gradients approach (APG) is stable, sample efficient, and fast at test time.
-It has been used for trajectory tracking in drones \cite{wiedemann2023training}, and is increasingly being used in differentiable physics simulators for robotics \cite{freeman2021brax, gillen2022leveraging, holl2020learning, mora2021pods, li2024visfly}.
+It has been used for trajectory tracking in drones \cite{wiedemann2023training}, including from visual input \cite{heeg2024learning}, quadruped control, \cite{song2024learning}, and is increasingly being used in differentiable physics simulators for robotic manipulation and navigation \cite{freeman2021brax, gillen2022leveraging, holl2020learning, mora2021pods, li2024visfly}.

 \textbf{Relevance to BPTT}.
 APG is similar to backpropagation-through-time (BPTT) in that both typically differentiate the forward pass of a system component through multiple timesteps.
 In the case of RNNs \cite{hochreiter1997long, bahdanau2014neural} it is the application of a recurrent cell that is differentiated multiple times, whereas with APG it is the dynamics of an environment \cite{murthy2020gradsim}.
 Since in traditional sequence modeling (e.g. machine translation \cite{sutskever2014sequence}) the observed feature sequences do not depend on the recurrent model outputs, a better comparison to APG is optimizing recurrent policy networks \cite{wierstra2010recurrent, schaefer2007recurrent}.
 In such cases vanishing or exploding gradients have been observed, stemming from the spectrum of the Jacobian of the environment dynamics \cite{metz2021gradients}.